-- 7. The Applicant must establish a CCC for the development to the satisfaction of the Secretary.
-This CCC must: - (a) be operated in general accordance with the Guidelines for Establishing and operating Community Consultative Committees for Mining Projects (Department of Planning, 2007, or its latest version), and - (b) include the following provisions in its terms of reference: - (i) the CCC must be provided with all strategies, plans, reviews and incident reports generated during the life of the development; - (ii) the CCC may not be bound by confidentiality provisions in relation to these documents; - (iii) the CCC can, from time to time, make recommendations to the Secretary, Minister and all relevant agencies; and - (iv) the CCC can, from time to time, request representatives from government agencies to attend meetings as required.
+- 7. The Applicant must establish a CCC for the development to the satisfaction of the Planning Secretary.
+This CCC must: - (a) be operated in general accordance with the Department's Community Consultative Committee Guidelines: State Significant Development (2019), or its latest version, and - (b) include the following provisions in its terms of reference: - (i) the CCC must be provided with all strategies, plans, reviews and incident reports generated during the life of the development; - (ii) the CCC may not be bound by confidentiality provisions in relation to these documents; - (iii) the CCC can, from time to time, make recommendations to the Planning Secretary, Minister and all relevant agencies; and

-The members of the CCC must be paid if they so request by the Applicant at the rate for sitting fees set out in the NSW Premier and Cabinet document, Guidelines for NSW Board and Committee Members: Appointments and Remuneration.
+(iv) the CCC can, from time to time, request representatives from government agencies to attend meetings as required.

-The CCC is an advisory committee.
-The Department and other relevant agencies are responsible for ensuring that the Applicant complies with this consent.
+The members of the CCC must be paid if they so request by the Applicant at the rate for sitting fees set out in the NSW Premier and Cabinet document, Guidelines for NSW Board and Committee Members:Appointments and Remuneration.

-- In accordance with the guideline, the Committee must include an independent chair and appropriate representation from the Applicant, Council, recognised environmental groups and the local community. - In establishing the CCC, the Department will accept the continued representation from existing CCC members.
-The CCC may be combined with any similar CCC for the Ashton Mine Complex.
+- The CCC is an advisory committee.
+The Department and other relevant agencies are responsible for ensuring that the Applicant complies with this consent. - In accordance with the guideline, the Committee must include an independent chair and appropriate representation from the Applicant, Council, recognised environmental groups and the local community. - In establishing the CCC, the Department will accept the continued representation from existing CCC members. - 7A.
+With the agreement of the CCC Chairs and the approval of the Planning Secretary, matters associated with the Ravensworth Underground Mine Consent area being managed by the Applicant, as identified on Figure 5 of Appendix 2 as the "Operational Area to be managed by Ashton Coal Operations Ltd (Yancoal)", may be dealt with by the Ashton Coal Project CCC.